darkkings19/HealthCode/README.md

 ![Customer Journey Map](./JourneyMap.png)

 ## 7. Navigation
-Navigation maps are part of the Skeleton plane in the user experience model.
-They define how users move through the system by outlining the structure and flow of pages or screens.
-This supports clear and intuitive navigation design.
-As such, they help organize the user’s journey before visual styling is applied.
+Navigation maps are directly related to the Skeleton plane in Jesse James Garrett’s user experience model.
+This plane focuses on the arrangement of interface elements, the design of information, and most importantly in this case, the design of navigation.
+A navigation map outlines the overall structure and flow of the system, showing how screens or pages are connected and how users can move between them.

+By organizing and visualizing these paths, the navigation map helps designers create logical and efficient user journeys.
+It ensures that users can easily find what they are looking for and understand where they are within the system.
+This step is crucial before applying any visual design, as it lays the foundation for a smooth and intuitive experience.
+Therefore, navigation maps play a key role in translating structural ideas into interactive pathways within the Skeleton layer.

 ### 7.1.
 Initial Approach